denisdugar/ci-cd-tutorial-sample-app/infra/README.md

 After all resources are created, wait for 5-10 minutes for user-data script is finished.
 Open AWS console and go to Load Balancers.
 Take newly created Load Balancer URL.
 This is URL for your Jenkins.
 Your credentials are the same you paste in the script before.

 Login to your account and go to Managed Jenkins -> Credentials -> Global and create DockerHub credentials to your DockerHub account.
+Create it with id "dockerhub_id", it will be used in pipeline.

 After that you can go to + New Item and create 2 pipelines
 1. PyTest - testing python code (Jenkinsfile_pytest)
 2. DockerBuild - build and push docker image to your DockerHub (Jenkinsfile_build_docker) For changing default DockerHub repo please change it in Jenkinsfile_build_docker file

-PyTest pipeline should work everytime some updates are pushed to GitHub repo.
-Add this trigger in pipeline and create webhook in the settings of the GitHub repo the link should look like:
+PyTest pipeline should work every time some updates are pushed to the GitHub repo.
+Add this trigger in the pipeline and create a webhook in the settings of the GitHub repo the link should look like:
 ```sh
 http://<jenkins_server>/github-webhook/